Year Opened: 1950

 Conference USA Championship Game (2013)

 One of America's great stadiums and the largest on-campus facility in Conference-USA, Rice Stadium will celebrate its 69th season in 2018 and welcome the dawn of the Mike Bloomgren era as the Owls head coach.

 The Stadium has a storied history, borne from the University's football tradition.
 Fifty-three years ago, Rice fielded one of its greatest teams.
-The 1949 Owls, led by all-Americas Froggy Williams and Joe Watson, won the Southwest Conference championship and the 1950 Cotton Bowl with a 10-1 record.
-The Owls posted an 8-4 overall record, their best record since 1950.
-In that span, Rice was 5-0 at home.
+The 1949 Owls, led by Froggy Williams and Joe Watson, won the Southwest Conference championship and the 1950 Cotton Bowl with a 10-1 record.

 However, old Rice Stadium (now the Rice Track/Soccer Stadium) seated less than 37,000 fans.
 Houston's civic leaders decided the old structure was not a proper venue for the SWC champions, much less a city with a future so bright.
 The idea for the new Rice Stadium was born.